Porto Historic Center Walking Tour, Porto

 8) Palácio da Bolsa (Stock Exchange Palace) (must see)

-The cloisters of St. Francis Convent were burnt during the Liberal wars in 1832.
+The cloisters of Saint Francis Convent were burnt during the Liberal wars in 1832.
 In 1841 Queen Mary II donated the ruins to the merchants of Porto.
 They used the site to build the new Commercial Association.
 Architect Joaquim da Costa Lima Junior designed a Palladian neoclassical palace that harmonized with previous structures of the city.

 The Palace was generally completed by 1850 but details which include the staircase and the Arab Room, courtyard dome, and Tribunal were later added.